xxxmtixxx/n8n-Self-Hosted-Community-Edition-Master-Script/README.md

-# n8n Self-Hosted Master Script - Complete Lifecycle Management
+# n8n Self-Hosted Community Edition Master Script - Complete Lifecycle Management

 A comprehensive master script for deploying, managing, and maintaining n8n with PostgreSQL, Nginx, and automated features.
 This all-in-one solution handles installation, updates, backups, uninstallation, and complete environment management with no external port exposure required.